Martin & Nessie lived in several rented houses

 Willie said Sam never touched her in anger ever again.

 beer-joint Sam built on E. Bandys Rd.

-bought them a new electric stove, new refrigerator and even a
+at his beer store & bar and was able to buy Willie a new electric stove, new refrigerator and even a

 new deep-freezer.
 They also purchased their first living-room

 suit while living at E. Bandys.